 A total of 24 drill holes have now been completed in five drill programs at Hecla-Kilmer, starting in the fall of 2020, and totalling just shy of 10,000 m (9,798 m).
-Of the 21 drill holes completed in the first four drill programs, 16 have assayed intervals with greater than 1% TREO (total rare earth oxide).
-For ease of reference, key intersections are provided herein on a magnetic map of Hecla-Kilmer in Figure 6, and supporting chemical data are provided in Table 1.
+Of the 24 drill holes completed to date, 18 have assayed intervals with greater than 1% TREO (total rare earth oxide).

+For ease of reference, drill hole locations and key REE intersections are shown on a magnetic base map in Figure 4, with supporting chemical data provided in Table 1.